Table of Contents

-The brain is the controlling unit of our body.
-The nervous system is made of efficiently working organs including the brain and spinal cord.
+The brain is the controlling unit of our body meaning brain disorders and diseases are serious because the nervous system is made of efficiently working organs including the brain and spinal cord.
 The nerves and neurons are connected to all parts of our body like a network of a huge communication system that helps communication among our body parts.
 It has control over everything your muscles and senses are capable of doing.

 A damaged brain affects the capability of the body to perform its functions, including senses, memory, and even your behavior.
 Brain damage can result from any condition.
 In broader terms, it can be due to-

 A tumor is the extra growth of cells that has the capability of clogging a part of your body.
 When found in the brain, it can be dangerous enough to block some of the functions of the brain depending on its location.

 These are known as primary brain tumors.
 Sometimes, cancer formed in another part of your body also spreads to the brain.
 These are known as metastatic or secondary brain tumors.